 Conway Lake-Conway and Eaton: Conway Lake is a 1,316 acre lake and has a maximum depth of 45 feet.
-This lake has a unique history as it was the site of several sawmills and a gristmill in the 1700’s-1800’s.
+This lake has a unique history as it was the site of several sawmills and a gristmill in the late 18th century.
 When the train tracks were built in 1865, mill workers were able to float logs down the lake and onto freight cars to be shipped out to train stations throughout New England.
 On Mill Street, there is a public beach, boat ramp, and the site of the original mill.
-Besides the history, this lake is sure to please fishermen.
-Chain pickerel, landlocked salmon, hornpout, bass, and rainbow trout inhabit the lake.
 Be sure to keep an eye out for Ol’ Pork Chop, a large snapping turtle and local legend.
-Check out wikipedia.org/Conway_Lake for more information.

-Echo Lake-Conway, NH: This is a great family friendly state park for swimming and to enjoy a picnic lunch.
+Echo Lake-Conway, NH: This is a great family-friendly state park for swimming and to enjoy a picnic lunch.
 There is a scenic trail around this 15 acre lake, which provides stunning views of Cathedral Ledge.
 A bathhouse and picnic tables are available for public use.
-For park information, visit nhstateparks.com/echo

 Echo Lake-Franconia Notch: This 38 acre body of water is wonderful for swimmers, fishermen, and kayakers.
-Echo Lake’s beach is also the perfect spot to enjoy a picnic lunch.
+Bring your lunch and spend the day.
+Don't have your own boat?
+You can rent a kayak, canoe, or pedal boat on site!
 At the foot of Cannon Mountain, this lake provides beautiful views of Franconia Notch.
-To learn more, visit cannonmt.com

 Forest Lake-Whitefield, NH: Forest Lake covers 196 acres within Forest Lake State Park.
 Not only can you swim and relax on the 200 foot sandy beach, but you can also fish, boat, and bring a picnic lunch to enjoy this serene park.
-Besides swimming, fishing, and picnicking, this park also offers mountain biking trails.
-More information can be found at nhstateparks.org
+Bring your bike to enjoy their miles of mountain biking trails.

-Mirror Lake-Woodstock, NH: Located off of Mirror Lake Road, this lake is a popular spot for canoeing and kayaking, fishing, swimming, and paddleboarding.
+Mirror Lake-Woodstock, NH: Located off of Mirror Lake Road, this lake is a popular spot for all kinds of summertime recreation.
 It is approximately 38 acres and there is a small public beach.
 On a day with little wind, the lake’s surface remains very still and resembles a mirror.
 The lake is stocked with trout by NH Fish and Game.

 Moore Reservoir-Littleton and Dalton, NH: Moore Reservoir was created in 1956 by the Moore Hydroelectric Dam, during the creation of the flood plain project.
 This lake affords guests stunning views of the White Mountains as well as a great place to fish for pike, bass, and trout.
-Boating is a popular activity on Moore Reservoir, as is swimming.
-Learn more at wikipedia.org/wiki/Moore_Reservoir
+Boating is a popular activity on Moore Reservoir, as well as swimming.

 Lakes of the Clouds-Mount Washington, NH: Lakes of the Clouds is technically not a lake, but a series of small ponds located in the col between Mount Washington and Mount Madison.
 It is at an elevation of 5,032 feet and is formed by the waters of the Ammonoosuc River.
 While you’re hiking, you may choose to stay at the Lakes of the Clouds Hut, which is owned by the Appalachian Mountain Club.